AseemLab/E2O/README.md

 ## 🙏 Acknowledgments

 *   Dr. Vijay Kumar for his supervision and guidance.
-*   Aseem Saxena their initial work on this project.
-*   The open-source community for providing valuable resources and inspiration.
+*   Aseem Saxena is the sole proprietary owner for the concept and the prototype.

 ## ✉️ Contact